Shad0wMast3r/powershell_scripts/maintenance_script/README.md

 3. **Select a Task from the Menu**
    - After running the script, a menu will appear with numbered options.
    - Select an option by typing the corresponding number and pressing **Enter**.
+   - To exit the script, press **`q`**.

 4. **Follow the Prompts**
    - Depending on your selection, the script may ask for additional input:
      - For example, when deleting IIS logs, you will be asked to specify the retention period in days.
-     - When resetting a user's Active Directory password, you may choose between generating a temporary password or setting a custom one.
+     - When comparing file hashes, you will be prompted to choose two files for comparison.

 5. **Review Output**
    - The script provides detailed output for each action, including results or exported data.